kochjo/CueShow-Prepper-2/README.md

 7. If you don’t want to use ASI, and enter the songs manually, you can just press „PLEASE“ when the plugin asks you for the name of the setlist, and leave the popup empty.
 Press „PLEASE“ again at the following popup, to start the manual setlist input.

 __Tipp: Rather use short song names as they are easier to read and not at risk to get cut off by GrandMA2 due to limited label lengths.__<br>
-__IMPORTANT: Known issue at the current version (only on console): Lines without semicolons (like line number 6 in the example above) will get registered as songs, but they won’t be labeled correctly.
+__IMPORTANT: Known issue at the current version (only on console): Lines without semicolons will get registered as songs, but they won’t be labeled correctly.
 If you don’t want to add semicolons to all lines, it is recommended to use onPC for ASI.__

 ## Installation guide
 Please follow these Steps for the installation of CSP2: